matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 to all objects in a bucket.
 Remember - Use ACLs if you need to customize access to individual objects.

 117) VM instance with default service account in Project-A needs to access CLoud Storage bucket in Project-B?
-Answer: In Project-B, add the service account from Project-A and assign Storage Object Viewer Permission on the bucket.
+Answer: In Project-B, add the service account from Project-A, and assign Storage Object Viewer Permission on the bucket.

 118) Is Service Account an Identity or a resource?
 Answer: It is both.
 You can attach roles with Service Account (identity).
-You can let other members to access a SA by granting them a role on the Service Account (resource).
+You can let other members to access a Service Account by granting them a role on the Service Account (resource).

 119) Service Account - Application on a VM wants to put a message on a Pub/Sub Topic?
 Answer: Configure the VM to use a Service Account with right permissions.